 The CSU Regional Archives has been collecting archival material from the Riverina and Murray regions since 1973, with the collection now spanning over 4500 linear metres.

-We are a designated regional repository for State Records NSW in the abovementioned regions, collecting semi-active and inactive records created by local and regional offices of state government agencies.
+We are a designated Regional Archives Centre for the State Archives and Records Authority of NSW in the abovementioned regions, collecting semi-active and inactive records created by local and regional offices of state government agencies.

 We are also a repository for the Page Research Centre, holding archival material created by the National Party of Australia and its precursor organisations - the Australian Country Party and the National Country Party.

-In addition to these, the Archives is also responsible for the corporate archives of Charles Sturt University and its precursor institutions, such as the Mitchell College of Advanced Education, the Bathurst Teachers' College, the Wagga Wagga Teachers' College, Wagga Agricultural College, Wagga Experiment Farm, Goulburn Teachers' College, Orange Agricultural College, and the Riverina College of Advanced Education.
+In addition to these, CSU Regional Archives is responsible for the corporate archives of Charles Sturt University and its precursor institutions, such as the Mitchell College of Advanced Education, the Bathurst Teachers' College, the Wagga Wagga Teachers' College, Wagga Agricultural College, Wagga Experiment Farm, Goulburn Teachers' College, Orange Agricultural College, and the Riverina College of Advanced Education.

 Charles Sturt University Regional Archives (formerly Riverina Archives) was established as an autonomous entity in 1978, and has developed to become the third largest university archives in Australia.